General Terms and Conditions of Delivery and Service of Bo Parts Solutions GmbH & Co. KG

 Our General Terms and Conditions of Delivery and Service will also apply to future transactions with the purchaser.

-Restart is entitled to amend the General Terms and Conditions of Delivery and Service in whole or in part at any time, if this becomes necessary as a result, in particular, of changes to the law, case-law or actual circumstances.
+Bo Parts is entitled to amend the General Terms and Conditions of Delivery and Service in whole or in part at any time, if this becomes necessary as a result, in particular, of changes to the law, case-law or actual circumstances.
 German is the contractual language.
 If texts in other languages are used before, during, or after the contract is concluded, these will only serve to optimize the information provided to the purchaser.
 They will not constitute the basis of a contract and will not offer any connecting factor under international private law either.
 All errors resulting from texts drafted in other languages will be charged to the customer.

 2. These Terms and Conditions of Delivery and Service shall only apply to legal entities incorporated under public law, special funds under public law and companies in the sense of § 310 Paragraph 1 of the Bürgerliches Gesetzbuch (BGB – German Civil Code).

 3. All agreements between Bo Parts and the purchaser for the purpose of carrying out this contract are laid down in writing in this contract.
 The contracting parties undertake to confirm any verbal agreements in detail in writing without delay.